Arbalest1337/vocabulary-notebook/README.md

 ## Features

 -   Notebook - Google Translate is good enough.
 But it can not record some vocabularies which I don't know their means.
+So I append an "add" button on Google Translate's bubble to help me record this vocab into the notebook.
+And then you can review your vocabulary anytime.

 -   Timeline - Vocabularies are split by date on the notebook.